danmana/yed-azure-palettes/README.md

 # AWS Simple Icons Palettes for yED

 [yED](http://www.yworks.com/en/products/yfiles/yed/) is an awesome diagraming software.
-[AWS Simple Icons](https://aws.amazon.com/architecture/icons/) is an AWS-created icon set for use in architecture diagrams.
+[Azure Architecture Icons](https://docs.microsoft.com/en-us/azure/architecture/icons/) is an Azure-created icon set for use in architecture diagrams.

-This repository contains pre-made palettes to import into yED to start diagramming with AWS Icons immediately!
+This repository contains pre-made palettes to import into yED to start diagramming with Azure Icons immediately!

+This repository was created based on the [yed-aws-palettes](https://github.com/JustDerb/yed-aws-palettes) repository.
+If you need AWS icons go check it out.

 ![Screenshot](screenshot.png)